What Does a Freelance Copywriter Do All Day?

 Sex, drugs and anaerobic digestion

 I start microdosing at 7am.
-Just a dot of LSD before the kids wake up.
+Just a dot of LSD before the kids wake up (2025 update – I don’t.
+This was a joke).
 5mgs, give or take, to get the creative juices flowing.
-That’s followed by half a bowl of Jordan’s Country Crisp topped with blueberries.
+That’s followed by half a bowl of Jordan’s Country Crisp topped with blueberries (2025 update – I now eat Aldi’s own brand granola – sacrifices had to be made).
 It’s not performance enhancing, as far as I know.
 I just like it.

 Once the kids are processed and safely dispatched, I then head to the office.
 The office has all the mod cons – mattress, duvet, memory foam pillow and a small bear.
 It’s from here that I steer the good ship To Your Heart’s Content (TYHC) to a mediocre income and enough petrol to get me all the way to Aldi.